right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 To sum up, we can say that if you want to have exact customer insights about their feelings, attitudes and their own perspective towards your products, services, and the organization, open-ended questions can serve the purpose just as line managers are taught to use open questions to encourage their team members to open up.
 But if you want to quickly obtain quantitative statistics of your customer feedback, open-ended questions are not a good choice.
 An ideal survey would have a mix of both open-ended and close-ended questions.

-With Zonka Feedback, you can fully customize your feedback form using an online survey builder and choose from over 30+ feedback question types.
+With Zonka Feedback, you can fully customize your feedback form using an online survey builder and choose from over 30+ question types, perform text analysis, sentiment analysis, and identify the intent behind customer feedback.
+You can also automate workflows, set up alerts for critical responses, and generate insightful reports with advanced analytics for data-driven decision-making.

 Nikhil Dawer